carldebilly/Yllibed.StreamMultiplexer/README.md

 ## Potential Future Improvements / ambitions
 * Support for dynamic window instead of relying on static window size.
+* Implement a kind of priority on substreams.
 * Ability to send unsollicited OOB (Out-Of-Band) packets to other peer on a stream.
 * Ability to "ask" to other peer a list of available streams to connect to.
 * Variable packet size based on a packet size discovery mecanism.